The Best FIFA Women's Player: Rapinoe and Bronze lead nominees after Women's World Cup exploits | Goal.com

-Rapinoe and Bronze lead The Best FIFA Women's Player nominees after Women's World Cup exploits
+Rapinoe & Bronze lead Best FIFA Women's Player of the Year nominees after Women's World Cup exploits

-Megan Rapinoe leads the list of nominees for this year's The Best FIFA Women's Player award, following an eventful summer on and off the pitch that ended with her becoming a two-time Women's World Cup winner.
+Megan Rapinoe leads the list of nominees for this year's Best FIFA Women's Player of the Year award, following an eventful summer on and off the pitch that ended with her becoming a two-time World Cup winner.

-The United States forward grabbed headlines for her feud with Donald Trump, as well as with digs at FIFA's scheduling and U.S. Soccer as part of the team's equal pay dispute, but she also collected the tournament's Golden Ball and Golden Boot awards as well as a winners' medal.
+The USWNT forward grabbed headlines for her feud with Donald Trump, as well as her digs at FIFA's scheduling and U.S. Soccer as part of the team's equal pay dispute, but she also collected the tournament's Golden Ball and Golden Boot awards as well as a winners' medal.

 Three of her national team-mates join her on the shortlist, with midfielders Julie Ertz and Rose Lavelle - who won the Bronze Ball - and forward Alex Morgan, who collected the Silver Boot, also nominated.

-Ertz was key to Jill Ellis - who has been nominated for the coach's equivalent of this award - leading the USA to back-to-back World Cup wins, while Lavelle was the tournament's break-out star, starring in the semi-final win over England before scoring against the Netherlands in the final.
+Ertz was key to Jill Ellis - who has been nominated for the coach's equivalent of the award - leading the USA to back-to-back World Cup wins, while Lavelle was the tournament's break-out star, playing a key role in the semi-final win over England before scoring against the Netherlands in the final.

 Morgan's performances were more than her goals, five of which came in the opening 13-0 win over Thailand, with her providing three assists to edge out Ellen White in the scoring charts.